pandasoli/sync-chrome-api/README.md

 and then it sends a message to test the connection.

-The function returns a promise (i.e. an async function that throws errors) that sets a timer of 100 miliseconds, check if the connection try was done, if not, sets the timer again.
+The function returns a promise (i.e. an async function that throws errors) that keeps waiting until the connection try gets a response.

 > This was made because the messages and errors are not received instantly.
 > This is a way of sleep to return the function whenever we want.